 “‘Twas the first day of homeschool!
 I rose with the dawn…” begins this homeschooling take on “’Twas the Night Before Christmas.”
 “Mom peeked from the kitchen, Hot coffee in hand…” before a cheery breakfast.
 But watch out for Homeschool Elf hiding on each page—he just might make off with the homeschool books and supplies!
 A short and simple rhyming tale that’s an upbeat celebration of the first day of homeschool.
 (Also available on Kindle, but it’s a bit hard to spot Homeschool Elf on the screen.)

 “Why do kangaroos have tails?
 Where do rocking chairs come from?”
-Little kangaroo is so full of questions that Mrs. K. decides it’s time to start their own school in their home.
-When little kangaroo worries whether or not she will be able to learn to read and write, Mrs. K. reminds her daughter what the Bible says about God giving us strength.
-As the lessons begin, little kangaroo learns to pray for strength.
+Little Kangaroo is so full of questions that Mrs. K. decides it’s time to start their own school in their home.
+When the little kangaroo worries whether or not she will be able to learn to read and write, Mrs. K. reminds her daughter what the Bible says about God giving us strength.
 Mrs. K. decides to call her “Kandoo Kangaroo” because of her can-do attitude.
-From a trip to the bookstore to a homeschool kick-off picnic with lettuce-and-kiwi sandwiches, this book about Mr. and Mrs. K. and little Kandoo is not only a fun celebration of homeschooling, but a good reminder that we can do all things through Christ’s strength.
+From a trip to the bookstore to a homeschool kick-off picnic with lettuce-and-kiwi sandwiches, this book about Mr. and Mrs. K. and little Kandoo is not only a fun celebration of homeschooling, but also a good reminder that we can do all things through Christ’s strength.
 (While many books in this post are written by Christian authors, this is the only one that directly quotes Scripture.)
 (Published by Master Books in 2000, this book is out of print and hard to find.
 Add it to your eBay watchlist or Thrift Books wishlist and snatch it up if you see a good price!)

 Little Ippie rolls down the stairs, bundled in her pink blanket, after a good night’s sleep.
 Over breakfast, Ippie and her brother read lines for their play.
 Soon, Ippie and her sister are outside, discovering feathers, watching ants, having scooter races, and drawing chalk art.
 A conversation with the neighbor lady turns into a history lesson—then it’s time for a geography lesson with Mom.
 The girls race next door when they hear the sound of the school bus, bringing home their friend Emma—whose favorite part of her own school day is recess.
 Illustrated by a 12-year-old unschooler (a fact that delighted my own 12-year-old!), Ippie Unschooled is a colorful glimpse into the unschooling approach.
 As Ippie describes it, “…unschooled…means you learn just by living.
 My mom says that when you’re busy doing what you love the whole world is your classroom.”
 (Content note: Some reviews note the negative portrayal of Emma’s school classroom both in the illustration—where everyone is wearing a uniform and has the same shade of hair—and in the girls’ discussion regarding the fact that Ippie didn’t have to practice spelling words or math facts.
 I thought it was a fairly appropriate comparison of unschooling vs. traditional schooling for young girls of that age, but unschooling is definitely portrayed as the more fun and colorful option of the two!)